fhirschmann/knitron/README.md

 IPython's magic functions are supported too, of course.
 But there are some limitations, i.e. magic functions that insert text into the IPython shell like `%load` without executing them don't work.
-Likewise, magics that are meant for interaction like `%man` and `%edit` cannot work in knitr.
+Likewise, magics that are meant for interaction use like `%man` and `%edit` cannot work in knitr.

 ## Examples